code

 The preload directive helps enhance the header’s security but also has some repercussions that should be considered before implementation.

-If the web application is accessed for the first time over HTTP, then the HSTS header will be ignored.
-Specifying the preload directive will enter your domain into the HSTS preload list, which is maintained by Chrome and used by other browsers.
-This will inform the browser that this domain should be accessed only using HTTPS.
-If you are not completely certain that you can serve your content over HTTPS in the long term, then consider that removing your domain from the preload list can be a lengthy process.
-Viewing the preload removal details before deciding whether to implement this directive is highly recommended.
+If users access your web application for the first time over HTTP, the browser will ignore the HSTS header.
+By specifying the preload directive, you can add your domain to the HSTS preload list, which Chrome maintains and other browsers also use.
+This tells browsers to always access your domain using HTTPS.
+If you’re unsure about serving your content over HTTPS long-term, keep in mind that removing your domain from the preload list can take a long time.
+It’s a good idea to review the preload removal process before deciding to use this directive.

 Recommended Settings